introduction

 Terms

-This is an offering of Common Stock, under registration exemption 4(a)(6), in Above: Space Development Corporation, doing business as Orbital Assembly.
-This offering must raise at least $10,000 by February 21, 2023 at 10:59pm ET.
-If this offering doesn’t reach its target, then your money will be refunded.
-Orbital Assembly may issue additional securities to raise up to $1,099,999, the offering’s maximum.
+This number includes all funds raised by the Company in this round on Netcapital.
+This is an offering of Common Stock, under registration exemption 4(a)(6), in Above: Space Development Corporation dba Orbital Assembly.
+This offering must reach its target of at least $10,000 by its offering deadline of February 21, 2023 at 10:59pm ET.
+If this offering does not reach its target by the offering deadline, then your money will be refunded.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be: